 The Compensation Committee is responsible for evaluating the compensation levels for each of the NEOs and for administering the Company's executive compensation program.
 The Compensation Committee reviews and approves all components of executive compensation for the NEOs, including the CEO whose compensation is ratified by the other independent directors.
 In addition, each year, the Compensation Committee reviews and approves the corporate goals and key objectives related to the NEOs' compensation, evaluates their performance in light of those goals and objectives and determines and approves their compensation, including for the CEO, whose compensation must be approved by the Compensation Committee and ratified by the other independent directors.
-The operating financial metrics are based on the budget agreed upon by the Board with management.
-Each year the Committee also reviews, among other things, compliance with share ownership guidelines, proxy season trends and shareholder feedback and the compensation risk assessment.
+Each year the Committee also reviews, among other things, compliance with share ownership guidelines, proxy season trends, shareholder feedback and the compensation risk assessment.
 The Committee also reviews talent, culture, inclusion and diversity initiatives; as well as its Charter, responsibilities, and annual calendar.
 With respect to assessing culture, the Company implements a multi-dimensional strategy to gather feedback from colleagues, which includes among other things, an all-colleague engagement survey and other surveys that may be distributed from time to time.